sashapr/toronto-airbnb/README.md

 ## Description

 I would like to understand Airbnb rental market in Toronto and how it is related to property prices.
-I describe assumtions and model in a more detailed [document](https://drive.google.com/open?id=1_KuIaytu1lvk99qkmY7KMDkgZK7leLmr)
+I describe assumptions and model in a more detailed [document](https://drive.google.com/open?id=1_KuIaytu1lvk99qkmY7KMDkgZK7leLmr).
+Here I outline main steps and key outcomes of my project.

-You can use the [editor on GitHub](https://github.com/sashapr/toronto-airbnb/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Contents

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+1. Scraping data from Airbnb site
+2. Cleaning data
+3. Visualizations and analysis

+### Scraping data from Airbnb site
+Airbnb site links have the following structure:
+- Page with listings for corresponding location: https://www.airbnb.ca/s/District--City--ST/homes  (where ST = State or Province)
+- Page with a specific listing: http://www.airbnb.ca/rooms/listing_id (where listing_id = integer ID)

+My first plan to get all the data:
+1. Go through all pages with listings for every district in Toronto to get IDs
+2. Go through every home individual page to get detailed information

+Then I realized that Airbnb has a limit in showing number of pages per district.
+For example, https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes shows 300+ homes, but user can browse only through 17 pages.
+So to get all homes, I need to apply additional filter within function which will scrape pages for IDs.
+Thus, if a district has more than 300 homes, I add pricing filter.
+For example, one of the pages I scrape may look: https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes?price_min=40&price_max=62.
+Pricing step changes dynamically to optimize the speed of scraping.

+While testing functions, I noticed that some listings may appear under different Districts.
+Therefore, I need additionally to get neighboorhood data by using latitude and longiture coordinates.
+I use geopy library to reverse scrape this information.

+The updated scraping plan:
+1. Go through all pages with listings for every district in Toronto to get IDs, apply pricing filter where needed
+2. Go through every home individual page to get detailed information
+3. Add neighborhood data based on latitude and longitude coordinates using geopy library

 ```markdown
 Syntax highlighted code block